 We have all seen the commercials about the dangers of talking on your cell phone while driving.
 We all know that driving with any kind of distraction can lead to an accident, and therefore puts you and other drivers at risk.
 With technology continuing to advance, we’ve grown attached to our mobile phones, and rely on them for just about everything.
 That’s why even when we know it’s a bad idea, some of us still use our cell phones while we operate a motor vehicle.

-Driving while using a cell phone – whether for texting, checking social media or talking – is one of the most common New Jersey municipal court violations.
-Although this may seem like a norm, distracted driving is extremely dangerous— being held responsible to over one million crashes in the state of New Jersey alone.
+Driving while using a cell phone – whether for texting, checking social media, or talking – is one of the most common New Jersey municipal court violations.
+Although this may seem like a norm, distracted driving is extremely dangerous— being held responsible for over one million crashes in the state of New Jersey alone.
 Yet despite these grave statistics, many individuals who are accused of this traffic violation are surprised by the costly penalties.
 At The Law Offices of Greg Prosmushkin, P.C. we understand that everyone makes mistakes, and that is why we do everything in our power to help.

 Why Is New Jersey So Strict with Cell Phones?